| Detail | Info |

 | Sports depth | World Cup only at launch | Broad but behind Kalshi | Deepest sports catalog |

-| Non-sports markets | Planned (no timeline) | Deepest in industry | Strong across all categories |
+| Non-sports markets | Planned (no timeline yet) | Deepest in industry | Strong across all categories |

-| Liquidity | Unproven (new platform) | Highest in industry | Second highest |
+| Liquidity | Building up ahead of June 11 | Highest in industry | Second highest |

 | FIFA partnership | Official Partner | No | No |

-| US availability | Not at launch | Yes (phased rollout) | Yes (40+ states) |
+| US availability | Not available | Yes (phased rollout) | Yes (40+ states) |

 | Backing | IHC (Abu Dhabi, $200B+ market cap) | ICE ($2B investment) | Paradigm, Sequoia, a16z ($1.59B total) |